Skip to navigation menu Skip to content

 • White coats, personal appearance and dress code

-White coats are not required at SC.
+White coats are not required at Seattle Children's.
 However, your attending may have a preference so make sure that you have it in Seattle with you.
-In addition, please read the SC Personal Appearance & Dress Code for all medical trainees at SC.
+In addition, please read the Personal Appearance and Dress Code for all medical trainees at Seattle Children's.
 If you have any questions, please ask.

 • HIPAA reminder